jriverox/containers-on-aws-workshop/06-DeployEKSCluster/README.md

 ## Thanks a lot

-You had finished EKS labs
+You had finished the initial EKS hands-on labs.

-You rock! 🎸🤘
+> If you want to dive deeper, please refer to https://amzn.to/k8s-on-aws